 What you should know

-- An athlete who has been diagnosed with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD) and is taking stimulants should apply for a TUE for their medication.
+- An athlete who has been diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) and is taking stimulants should apply for a TUE for their medication.

 - Some medications used to treat Parkinson’s and/or narcolepsy are prohibited in-competition.
 If you are taking medications to treat these conditions, make sure to check the status on GlobalDRO.com and apply for a TUE if necessary.